Committees, Clubs, and Community Groups

 The Farm Committee lends critical support to our two farms.
 This committee provides extra help directly to our farm manager, Nina Berryman, and her hard-working staff, and also helps organize special events and volunteers at the farms.

-The Finance Committee advises the board and staff about issues related to Co-op finances.
+The Finance Committee consults with the General Manager about issues related to Co-op finances.

 The Food Justice Committee works to alleviate hunger and advocates for fair food-production and food-distribution systems.
 This group studies how food insecurity directly affects our neighborhoods and examines ways to promote equal access to whole, natural foods.
 Email: email@example.com, or visit the Weavers Way Food Justice Committee page.